ibm-cloud-docs/vmwaresolutions/vmonic/faq_licensing.md

 Find answers to frequently asked questions about licensing.

-## What happens if the license key you provided is not correct?
-{: #faq_licensing-incorrect-license}
-{: faq}

-All license keys that you provide are validated to ensure that the following conditions are met:
-* They are correct for the corresponding VMware components.
-* They meet the minimum edition and CPU requirements of the VMware components.

-If the validation of any license key fails, you get a notification and you cannot proceed with the instance order.

-## Can you provide a license key with more than 8 CPUs?
-{: #faq_licensing-license-key}
-{: faq}

-Yes.
-For each VMware component, one license per CPU is required.
-Currently, all VMware vCenter Server® servers have two CPUs.
-Therefore, two licenses are required for each server.
-It is recommended that you provide a license key that can support the base instance and any expansion nodes that you want to add to the instance in the future.

 ## How are my service license charges being calculated?
 {: #faq_licensing-service-charges}
 {: faq}

-* For Caveonix RiskForesight™ on VMware Regulated Workloads or Security and Compliance Readiness Bundle, each server requires a service license.
+* For Caveonix RiskForesight™ installed on {{site.data.keyword.rw}} or Security and Compliance Readiness Bundle, each server requires a service license.
-* For VMware HCX™, service licenses are charged per two CPUs.
-Dual servers require a single license each.
-Quad servers require two licenses each.
-For servers with more than 16 cores per CPU, an increase in the license charge occurs.
 * For Entrust CloudControl™ and Entrust DataControl®, service licenses are charged per two CPUs.
 Dual servers require a single license each.
 Quad servers require two licenses each.
-* For VMware Aria® Operations™, license charges depend on the CPU type.
-Dual servers have different charges than Quad servers.
-For servers with more than 16 cores per CPU, an increase in the license charge occurs.
+* For VMware HCX™ and VMware Aria® Operations™, service licenses are included as part of the {{site.data.keyword.vcf-classic-short}} license bundle.
 * All other services have static service license charges that do not change based on the number of servers in the instance.

 ## Why is there a discrepancy in the supported number of VMs for VMware Aria Operations licenses?